 That’s fine.
 Salvador isn’t just famous for its carnival, it’s also one of the oldest colonial cities in the Americas.
 There are plenty of places to explore—or none if you believe you’re going to get killed as soon as you leave the hotel.

-An hour’s walk uphill from Barra—this isn’t an estimate, I’ve been going up and down all week—is the Pelourinho district of the upper town, home to many examples of Portuguese colonial architecture and historical monuments and World Heritage Site.
+An hour’s walk uphill from Barra—this isn’t an estimate, I’ve been going up and down all week—is the Pelourinho district of the upper town, home to many examples of Portuguese colonial architecture and historical monuments and a World Heritage Site.

 The first thing you see coming from Barra is the Praça Municipal with the letreiro com o nome de Salvador—when did cities over the world decide to install giant city-name letters on popular public squares?
 Where does this trend come from?